 You can also go outside into the garden or to the park and see what materials you can find to build your own house with.
 You can use twigs, leaves or stones and see which is strongest.

-Today we are getting active.
+We are getting active.

 Go outside for a walk, if you can, go to the park.